rodasamortin/workflow-guide/my-workflow-guide/git-workflow.md

 - testing: unit test *(compatibility)*
 - final: most polished version. ready to be submitted to be reviewed or merged to main.*(compatibility)*

-:tea: This structured approach keeps me focused and intentional in my coding.
-It helps ground me in the purpose of the project, making it easier to resist the temptation of pursuing endless "what-ifs" and "just one more feature."
+:tea: This structured approach helps me concentrate on 1 intention at a time.
+It reinforces my connection to the project's purpose.
+Additionally, it becomes easier for me to resist the lure of chasing endless "what-ifs" and adding "just one more feature.

 ### __Git Branch__